-The ERS 8600 with Release 5.0 and later has adopted a software licensing format.
-There are three licenses available.
-The Base license (required with every chassis), the advanced license, and the premier license.
+The ERS 8600 with Release 5.0 and ERS 8800/8600 with Release 7.0 have adopted a software licensing format.
+There are three licenses available; the Base license (required with every chassis), the advanced license, and the premier license.
 The premier license encompasses all features within the premier category as well as the advanced license category.
 There is no upgrade license available to go from advanced to premier.